quickP2P API (java/android SDK version) - programming instructions

 }

-Here is how we would hook same event to anonymous object method:
+Here is how we would hook the same event to anonymous object method:

 private qp2plib.ConnectionManager cm = null;